ChainSafe/ChainBridge/README.md

 Substrate supports the following additonal options:

 ```
+{
-startBlock = "1234" // The block to start processing events from (default: 0)
+    "startBlock": "1234" // The block to start processing events from (default: 0)
+}
 ```

 ## Blockstore